NYS DIVISION OF THE BUDGET

 HOW TO APPLY:

-To be considered for this or future positions with the Division of the Budget (DOB), please complete the Online Employment Application and select "Macroeconomist" on the Title Applying For page.
+To be considered for this or future positions with DOB, please complete the Online Employment Application and select "Data Analyst" as the Title Applying For and "Health Policy" in the Professional Interests section.
 Applications are held in the DOB's resume database for six months, after which candidates may reapply to be considered for future opportunities.

-If you require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for DOB, please contact firstname.lastname@example.org.
+If you require assistance in applying for employment with the New York State Division of the Budget, or if you have any questions about working for the Division, please contact firstname.lastname@example.org.

 Human Resources Office